 - Remove an accent chair or two to allow the buyer to see the space your home has to offer.

 People have a lot of stuff—sometimes hoarder-level amounts of stuff, but when you’re staging a home that’s not a good thing.
-When buyers are interested in a home, one of the top things they look for is storage space–it’s a “must have”.
-According a study performed by the National Association of Home Builders, consumers’ largest complaint was lack of closet space.
-The more you things you have in your closets, the less likely it will appear that you have storage space for the potential buyer to work with.
+When buyers are interested in a home, one of the top features they look for is storage space.
+According to a 2018 study from the National Association of Home Builders, 45% of first-time homebuyers considered master walk-in closets as not just a plus, but essential in their new house.
+The more things you have in your closets, the less likely it will appear that you have storage space for the potential buyer to work with.